Hunor85/Ionic_2-Quote_Application/README.md

 # Ionic_3-Quote_Application

-Personal Project - Ionic 3: Quote Application
+In this personal project I created a Quote Application with Ionic 3.